 Look at a map and you’ll find that Chittorgarh is surrounded by nothing but the odd tiny hamlet.
 A long drive from the nearest city and with only a couple of very basic hotels, it’s rarely visited.
 After touring the fort — the largest in India — we settled down to watch the evening’s sound and light show.
 The fort walls are lit with a succession of moving lights as a voice narrates the history of Chittorgarh.

 After dinner on board, the train then continues south to Udaipur.
 A greener city, Udaipur is set around two lakes, protected by the Aravalli Hills.
 The Lake Palace sits in the middle of Lake Pichola, a once pleasure palace for a young Mughal prince.
 It’s now one of the most luxurious hotels in the world.
 It isn’t usually possible to visit unless you stay at the hotel, but as train passengers we had the opportunity to dine there.

 The fortress city of Jaisalmer, which marks the gateway to the Thar Desert in Rajasthan, has no airport and is a dusty seven hour drive from the nearest city.
 As part of the Palace on Wheels route, you wake there after an overnight ride from Udaipur.
 Jaisalmer’s fort is the only lived-in example in India, and a guided tour takes you past local schools, temples and shops squeezed in between the military and palace buildings.

-The train then begins its journey back towards Delhi, stopping in Jodhpur, India’s blue city, before heading onwards to Bharatpur.
+The train then begins its journey back toward Delhi, stopping in Jodhpur, India’s blue city, before heading onward to Bharatpur.
 Here you’ll visit Ghana National Park, flourishing wetlands that protect thousands of nesting birds.
 It’s a key route for migratory birds, and you’ll often see Sarus cranes, egrets and waterfowl.

 The train’s finale is a visit to Agra and the Taj Mahal, before returning you to Delhi.